 Dela II Accelerator 2020

 Ashoka & IKEA Social Entrepreneurship have co-created a global accelerator, Dela, to support leading social entrepreneurs develop their impact and scaling strategies.
 In this second edition of the programme, twelve social entrepreneurs will participate and embark on a journey to accelerate their ideas, supported by IKEA co-workers, business leaders, and the social entrepreneurs themselves.

 2019 - 2020

 The 2019 Dela accelerator programme was co-created by IKEA Social Entrepreneurship and Ashoka to support social entrepreneurs with their innovative solutions for solving systemic challenges.
 During the programme, IKEA co-workers, business leaders, and social entrepreneurs exchanged knowledge and inspired each other to contribute towards greater impact and systems change.

 Pranshu believes in transforming the dangerous e-waste recycling ecosystem into one that is cohesive and safe for all.
-Through his organisation, ‘Karo Sambhav’ (‘Make Possible’), Pranshu is enabling people and institutions to responsibly recycle e-waste by rewarding positive behaviour and challenging the norms and perceptions towards what is safe recycling.
+Through his organisation, ‘Karo Sambhav’ (‘Make Possible’), Pranshu enables people and institutions to recycle e-waste responsibly by rewarding positive behaviour and challenging the norms and perceptions around safe recycling.

 Sazzad Hossain, CEO of SDI Academy, is a social entrepreneur who believes in the power of technology and human connection to accelerate social impact.
 Having experienced a language barrier himself in his earlier childhood, Sazzad is especially passionate about promoting opportunities to migrants and refugees that allows them to quickly develop their linguistic skillset.